 Discover How to Get to Heron Island

 Thermal imaging and temperature checks will be conducted on arrival for check-in at the Gladstone Marina.
 Guests presenting with flu like symptons and a temperature in excess of 38.1°C may be denied boarding and asked to postpone their holiday.
 Additional hand sanitising stations will be accessible for guests and staff as well as common areas frequently cleaned and sanitised.
+Guest numbers will be restricted on the Heron Islander to meet guidelines with hand sanitiser available for guest use onboard.
+The Heron Islander is cleaned serveral times per day including berfore, after and during each voyage.
+Additional changes may be implemented without notice.

 Set 72kms off the coast of Queensland, Australia, Heron Island boasts accommodation in a stunning location: a natural coral cay surrounded by 24 hectares of coral reef at the southern end of the Great Barrier Reef.
 Heron Island is famous around the world for its’ spectacular coral reef, extraordinary variety of aquatic life, nesting turtles, migrating whales and as a breeding sanctuary for an abundance of bird life.
 At Heron Island you are very much a guest of the natural environment.